All Episodes

 It's also a very substantive reason.

-There are people out there who want us dead uh only because we're alive, and we don't accept their belief in things.
+There are people out there who want us dead only because we're alive, and we don't accept their belief in things.

-We have three bites, here's the first.
+We have three bites.

-The terrorists who attacked us on September the 11th, 2001 are men without conscience, but they're not madmen.
+The terrorists who attacked us on September the 11th, 2001, are men without conscience, but they're not madmen.

-They kill in the name of a clear and focused ideology, a set of beliefs that are evil but not insane.
+They kill in the name of a clear and focused ideology, a set of beliefs that are evil, but not insane.

-These Al Qaeda terrorists and those who share their ideology are violent Sunni extremists.
+These al-Qaeda terrorists and those who share their ideology are violent Sunni extremists.

 They're driven by a radical and perverted vision of Islam that rejects tolerance, crushes all dissent, and justifies the murder of innocent men, women, and children in the pursuit of political power.